Latest state of the HBC:

 - Under-powered Arduino using external third-party shields.

-Current Status of 3/17/2017: Proof of concept soft-core J68 is running.
+Current Status of 4/13/2017: Proof of concept soft-core J68 is running.
+VGA Support has been added and a custom PCB houses SRAM for the frame buffer.
 LCD driver works and we can put a test pattern on it.
 68000 monitor software(VUBUG.txt) runs — the J68 successfully boots using the built-in USER FLASH MEMORY for the ROM and FPGA-based RAM(m9k’s).
 Serial UART communication works.
 A 24-bit 96khz DAC has been tested and works for proof of concept audio support!
 A battery has been added, and the badge computer has been mounted in this prototype.

-I’ve managed to get a memory controller, that matches the 16-bit width required for the J68, and supports byte read/writes, working by itself.
+I’ve managed to get a memory controller, that matches the 16-bit width required for the J68, and supports byte read/writes.

 Wish me luck by commenting below!